singerdmx/flutter-quill/README.md

 // [handleFormatByWrappingWithSingleCharacter] is a example function that contains
 // the necessary logic to replace asterisk characters and apply correctly the
-// style to the wrapped text
+// style to the text around them

 enum SingleCharacterFormatStyle {
   code,